mitul-kalariya/scrapping-webs/README.md

-# TVB News Scrapping
+# MBN News Online Scrapping

 #### Setup and execution instructions: -

-This repo contains the code to scrap all article links and articles from https://news.tvb.com/ website and the tech stacks used are
+This repo contains the code to scrap all article links and articles from https://www.mbn.co.kr/news/ website and the tech stacks used are
 - Python 3.10
-- Scrapy
+- Scrapy 2.8.0
+- selenium 4.8.3
+- webdriver_manager 3.8.5

 #### Environment Setup